Achieving Linear Speedup with ProxSkip in Distributed Stochastic Optimization: Abstract

 \section{Abstract}

-The ProxSkip algorithm for distributed optimization is gaining increasing attention due to its proven benefits in accelerating communication complexity while maintaining robustness against data heterogeneity.
-However, existing analyses of ProxSkip are limited to the strongly convex setting and do not achieve linear speedup, where convergence performance increases linearly with respect to the number of nodes.
-So far, questions remain open about how ProxSkip behaves in the non-convex setting and whether linear speedup is achievable.
-In this paper, we revisit distributed ProxSkip and address both questions.
-We demonstrate that the leading communication complexity of ProxSkip is $\mathcal{O}(\nicefrac{p\sigma^2}{n\epsilon^2})$ for non-convex and convex settings, and $\mathcal{O}(\nicefrac{p\sigma^2}{n\epsilon})$ for the strongly convex setting, where $n$ represents the number of nodes, $p$ denotes the probability of communication, $\sigma^2$ signifies the level of stochastic noise, and $\epsilon$ denotes the desired accuracy level.
-This result illustrates that ProxSkip achieves linear speedup and can asymptotically reduce communication overhead proportional to the probability of communication.
-Additionally, for the strongly convex setting, we further prove that ProxSkip can achieve linear speedup with network-independent stepsizes.
+The ProxSkip algorithm for distributed optimization is gaining increasing attention due to its effectiveness in reducing communication.
+However, existing analyses of ProxSkip are limited to the strongly convex setting and fail to achieve linear speedup with respect to the number of nodes.
+Key questions regarding its behavior in the non-convex setting and the achievability of linear speedup remain open.
+In this paper, we revisit decentralized ProxSkip and answer these questions affirmatively.
+We provide a unified convergence analysis for stochastic non-convex, convex, and strongly convex problems, revealing how gradient noise, local updates, network connectivity, and data heterogeneity jointly determine the convergence behavior.
+To the best of our knowledge, this is the first analysis showing that decentralized ProxSkip achieves linear speedup in the number of nodes under stochastic gradients.
+Moreover, our results demonstrate that local updates can effectively reduce communication frequency and improve communication efficiency.